The Death Star II in orbit over the forest moon of Endor, Outer Rim, Moddell sector – 4ABY

 “You were too late, Meera,” she said aloud to herself.
 “Now get up before the same thing happens to you.
 Move!”

 On her feet again, she went more carefully forward this time until she could make out the shape of the large blast doors at the end of the hall.
 Above it was a sign reading Hangar Bay 272.
 She broke into a run, slamming into the door release panel.
 The blast doors hesitated, then slowly crawled open.
 Meera could hear more explosions back the way she came.
 A cloud of black smoke came rolling down the hall towards the door, blotting out the light behind.
 She went to the narrow opening of the doors, forcing her way through the slit and into the hangar bay.

 Fire and chaos reigned.
 The huge room was swarming with panicked Imperials running in every direction trying to escape.
 Some officers tried to maintain order and organize scurrying troops, but it was no use.
 The sound of the battle raged outside the shielded bay opening.
 Ships of all sizes and types were taking off.
 At least I’m not the only one left, she thought.
 Then she saw it.
 A TIE Fighter sat at the back of the hangar, still attached to a refueling tank in a mechanic’s bay.
-No one was around it and it didn’t look like anyone noticed it.
+No one was around or seemed to notice it.
 That’s my ticket out of here, she thought.

 Warning… Abandon ship...